frejanordsiek/hdf5storage/README.rst

 files, Groups are equivalent to directories, and links are supported).

-This package interfaces HDF5 files using the h5py package (http://www.h5py.org/) as opposed to the tables package (http://www.pytables.org/).
+This package interfaces HDF5 files using the h5py package (http://www.h5py.org/) as opposed to the PyTables package (http://www.pytables.org/).

 MATLAB MAT v7.3 file support